What You Need to Know About Set and Exhibit Designer

 Operations Analysis: Analyzing needs and product requirements to create a design.

-In 2016, there was an estimated number of 14,600 jobs in the United States for Set and Exhibit Designer.
+There were about 14,600 jobs for Set and Exhibit Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Set and Exhibit Designer by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.